+Kantara Initiative Identity Assurance Work Group: Analysis and position on “Address of record” usage in NIST 800-63

+2024-02-08

+Background

 SP 800-63 formally defines “Address of Record” as “the validated and verified location (physical or digital) where an individual can receive communications using approved mechanisms.”

 This is in contrast with a “Claimed Address” which is formally defined as - the physical location asserted by a subject where they can be reached.
 It includes the individual’s residential street address and may also include their mailing address.
 For example, a person with a foreign passport living in the U.S. will need to give an address when going through the identity proofing process.
 This address would not be an “address of record” but a “claimed address.”

+The described nature and permitted usages of different kinds of addresses are conflated and are confusing for CSP and Assessors.
+To improve clarity for stakeholders, the Identity Assurance Work Group (IAWG) offers this analysis and position on the use of “address” in SP 800-63.

+Identity Assurance Work Group Position on “Address”

+The Kantara Initiative Identity Assurance Work Group (IAWG) shall treat “Address of Record” and “Claimed Address” as defined in NIST SP 800-63-4 ipd as “a means to communicate with the Applicant or Subscriber”.

+“Address of Record” and “Claimed Address” shall not be considered as evidence supporting a claimed identity.

+The correct term for checking ownership or possession of an address is “Address Confirmation” rather than verification or validation.

+Analysis

 As an address or address of record primarily serves as a means for the CSP to communicate with individuals, its validation and verification should specifically assess its suitability as a communication location for a particular applicant.
 While confirming the existence of a a possessive attribute such as an address does not inherently validate it as belonging to a real-life identity, applicants should be able to validate and verify an address by demonstrating ownership or possession.